sulu/docs/detail-specification/300-webspaces/DET-311-ContentMapper.md

 * __move__: move node
 * __copy__: copy node

+## Navigation Contexts

+`navContexts` in data used to describe in which navigatio the content appears.

 ## ContentTypes

 ContentTypes are implemented as service to keep the coupling as minimum as possible.
 The IDS are prefixed with: `sulu.content.type.<<name>>`.
 To control the flow of save there are two types of ContentTypes POST_SAVE (executed after save), PRE_SAVE (executed before save).